vincentml/xml-catalog-resolver/README.md

 ## XML Catalog File Location

 The location of the XML Catalog file should be provided as an absolute file path.

-    C:\schemas\catalog.xml

 Multiple XML Catalog files can be used by providing a semicolon separated list of the file paths.

-    C:\schemas\catalog1.xml;C:\schemas\catalog2.xml

-An XML Catalog file can import other XML Catalog file(s) using elements `nextCatalog`, `delegatePublic`, `delegateSystem`, or `delegateURI`.
-This provides another way to use multiple XML Catalog files.

 The location of the XML Catalog file can be written in an XQuery just like any other string.